miguno/avro-hadoop-starter/README.md

 To enable compression add the following statements to your Hive script or enter them into the Hive shell:

-    # for compression with Snappy
+    # For compression with Snappy
     SET hive.exec.compress.output=true;
     SET avro.output.codec=snappy;

-    # for compression with Deflate
+    # For compression with Deflate
     SET hive.exec.compress.output=true;
     SET avro.output.codec=deflate;